jenschlot/IBM-Bluemix-DevOps-Documentation/docs/tutorial_jazzeditor/tutorial_jazzeditor.md

 You've seen how easy it is to create a node.js web app at BlueMix and run that app.
 With one click you created a Git repo, loaded it with the example code and automatically deployed the app.
-You saw how easy it was to change the code and push it using the Git command line and the Web IDE, to check the status of the app deployment, and to run the app to show your changes.
+In minutes you changed the code and pushed it using the Git command line and the Web IDE, automatically ran a build and deploy, checked the status of the app deployment, and to run the app to show your changes.
 That's all there is to it.

 For those of you who made it this far, we hope this tutorial has given you a feel for how to get started with BlueMix and DevOps Services using Node.js.
 Lots of details were glossed over,